 ONJ is associated with cancer treatments (including radiation), infection, steroid use, or antiresorptive medications used for osteoporosis.
 Examples of antiresorptive medications include bisphosphonates such as alendronate (Fosamax); risedronate (Actonel and Atelvia); ibandronate (Boniva); zoledronic acid (Reclast), and denosumab (Prolia).

 While ONJ is associated with these conditions, it also can occur without any identifiable risk factors.

-Osteocronosis of the jaw is a condition in which an area of jawbone is not covered by the gums, a condition of poor healing.
+Osteonecrosis of the jaw is a condition in which an area of jawbone is not covered by the gums, a condition of poor healing.
 The condition must last for more than eight weeks to be called ONJ.
 When the bone is left uncovered, it does not receive blood and begins to die.
 ONJ most often develops after an invasive (surgical) dental procedure such as dental extraction.
 ONJ also may occur spontaneously over boney growths in the roof or inner parts of the mouth.

 There is no diagnostic test to determine if an individual patient is at increased risk for ONJ, but some factors are known to raise the risk in very rare circumstances.
-The condition itself is diagnosed only by the presence of exposed bone, lasting more than 8 weeks.
-Patients typically complain of pain, which is often related to infection, soft tissue swelling, drainage and exposed bone.
+The condition itself is diagnosed only by the presence of exposed bone, lasting more than eight weeks.
+Patients typically complain of pain, which is often related to infection, soft tissue swelling, drainage, and exposed bone.

-A health program of oral hygiene and regular dental care is the optimal approach for lowering osteocronosis of the jaw risk.
-Patients should inform their dentists that they are taking potent antiresorptive therapy.
-Dentists should consider conservative invasive dental care in patients taking potent antiresorptive therapies.
+A health program of oral hygiene and regular dental care is the optimal approach for lowering osteonecrosis of the jaw risk.
+Patients should inform their dentists that they are taking potent antiresorptive therapy, such as alendronate (Fosamax), risedronate (Actonel and Atelvia), ibandronate (Boniva), zoledronic acid (Reclast) or denosumab (Prolia).